sfigg/commercialization-public/docset/design/compatibility/systems.md

 author: beneluxboy
 ---

-# hardware compatibility specification for systems for windows 10, version 1607
+# Hardware Compatibility Specification for Systems for Windows 10, version 1607

 This section of the documentation provides specifications for hardware compatibility for systems running Windows 10, version 1607.